lqtza/OcuMOL_Leap/README.md

     - If you don't do this, when PyMOL goes full screen it may end up on the wrong display.

 ### Software Setup
 - Clone the ocudump repository from https://github.com/telamonian/ocudump/.
-Follow the directions.
-This should generate a cython library (called `ocudump.so`) from the Oculus SDK.
-Your versions of the Oculus SDK and Runtime should be identical (this has been tested with SDK v0.5 on Mac OS X 10.10, and with SDK v0.6 on Windows 7).
+Follow the ocdump Build and Install directions.     - This should generate a cython library (called `ocudump.so`) from the Oculus SDK.
+  - Your versions of the Oculus SDK and Runtime should be identical (this has been tested with SDK v0.5 on Mac OS X 10.10, and with SDK v0.6 on Windows 7).

-- Clone this repository (OcuMOL_Leap).
-Open the `prep_and_run.py` script in an editor.
-Near the top of the script there is a line which reads:
-`sys.path.append("/Users/lqtza/Hacks/ocudump/build/src/cython")`
-Change this path so it points to the directory in which you built your `ocudump.so` file.
-If you followed the instructions from the ocudump readme, this would be:
-`sys.path.append("<path-to-your-ocudump-repository>/build/src/cython")`

-- Assuming you have PyMOL (we used the latest Schrodinger system Python version, `MacPyMOL-v1.7.6.0-syspython.dmg`), running 'spawn prep_and_run.py' script from within PyMOL should work.
-If it doesn't, check to make sure your PYTHONPATH includes the 'ocudump' library.
-It can be set within the prep_and_run.py script.
+- Clone this repository (OcuMOL_Leap), and cd to it.
+- Run `LEAPSDK_DIR=<path-to-your-leapSDK> pip install -e .`
+  - Be sure to replace `<path-to-your-leapSDK>` with the actual path to *your* copy of the Leap SDK.
+  - The above command will get `pip` to install ocudump in development mode, meaning that it will create a kind of soft link between your python module directory and the ocudump directory.
+  - Eventually ocudump will also be available directly through pypi.

 **Note: The Python script will crash if the Oculus Rift is not connected.**